muh-furqon/muh-furqon/README.md

 <h2 align="left">Hi there👋!</h2>

 #### My name is Muhammad Furqon Wahyu Sasongko, a Fullstack Developer.
 You can call me Furqon.
 I'm from  Indonesia.
-I like to solve problem through an 'out-of-the-box' way (which is daydreaming😂).
+I like to solve problem through an 'out-of-the-box' way (which is daydreaming).

 ###